Dispersal and geographical restriction

 The Federal State of North Rhine-Westphalia had extended the obligation to stay in initial reception centres to a maximum of 24 months for those whose application has been rejected as manifestly unfounded or inadmissible.
 Families and children are exempted from this regulation.[34]
 This provision expired on 1 September 2024, so since that date the general federal regulations on the length of stay in reception centres apply.

-Asylum seekers may leave the premises of the initial reception centres (regardless of whether they are called arrival centres, AnkER-centres or have a different denomination) at any time, subject to no curfew or obligation to stay overnight, but in many centres they have to report to security personnel at the door upon leaving and re-entering.
-In some AnkER centres such as Regensburg, monitoring of entry and exit is carried out through a bar code card scanned by asylum seekers at the door.[33]
+Finally, the Federal State of Saxony Anhalt made use of Section 47(1b) of the Asylum Act but extended the obligation to 18 months only.
+Additionally, the State not only exempted families with children, but also single women, persons with severe physical and psychological illnesses, victims of torture and sexual violence, LGBTIQ and asylum applicants who belong to persecuted minorities.[35]
+Asylum applicants may leave the premises of the initial reception centres (regardless of whether they are called arrival centres, AnkER-centres or have a different denomination) at any time, subject to no curfew or obligation to stay overnight, but in many centres they have to report to security personnel at the door upon leaving and re-entering.
+In some AnkER centres such as Regensburg, monitoring of entry and exit is carried out through a bar code card scanned by asylum applicants at the door.[36]
 The same is true, for example, for initial reception centres in Brandenburg, like Eisenhüttenstadt and Doberlug-Kirchhain.
-According to house rules, asylum seekers at these facilities are allowed to leave the premises for a maximum of 48 hours only (not including weekends).
+According to house rules, asylum applicants at these facilities are allowed to leave the premises for a maximum of 48 hours only (not including weekends).
 In the event of prolonged unannounced absence from the initial reception facility, the person concerned can be deregistered and payment of benefits can be suspended.

 In general, people can travel freely within the town and district in which the reception centre is located, although the limited accessibility of certain initial reception centres by public transport raises questions concerning freedom of movement.
-For example, the authorities provide asylum seekers in the AnkER centres with subsidised public transport tickets.
+For example, the authorities provide asylum applicants in the AnkER centres with subsidised public transport tickets.
 However, residents in accommodation centres attached to AnkER centre (Dependancen) located outside the municipality of the competent AnkER centre – e.g. Schwandorf, located 38km from Regensburg, or Garmisch, located 90km away from Munich – are only provided with public transport tickets to travel to the competent AnkER centre for official appointments such as interviews with the BAMF.
 Applicants have to cover their own travel costs for any other appointments, including meetings with NGOs or doctors, that are not present in Dependancen.
-The set-up and location of the Dependancen therefore poses an additional barrier to asylum seekers’ access to essential services.[34]
+The set-up and location of the Dependancen therefore poses an additional barrier to asylum applicants’ access to essential services.[37]
 In most Federal States, applicants need a special permission to travel to other parts of the state or to other parts of Germany (see Residenzpflicht above).

 [1] Sections 55(1) and 56(1) Asylum Act.